andyholmes/gnome-shell-extension-mconnect/README.md

 ## Usage

-Functionality is still limited.
+Controls for each device are in a menu, available either as a submenu in the User Menu or via a status indicator, depending on the value of **device-indicators**.

+Functionality with MConnect is still limited by the underlying service, however moving forward this will be the preferred backend service as it does not depend on KDE libraries.
+If you have experience with Vala, consider contributing to the project.
 Currently you may:

-* mark devices as allowed (but not unallowed)
+* initiate pairing with devices (but not unpair)
 * receive and forward notifications (automatically handled by MConnect)
 * monitor battery level and charging state

-Controls for each device are in a menu, available either as a submenu in the User Menu or via a status indicator, depending on your settings.
+Functionality with KDE Connect is far more complete but still lacks features, contains bugs and has usability issues.
+Missing functionality includes, but is not limited to:

+* mounting and browsing remote devices
+* file manager integration (Nautilus, Nemo, Thunar, Caja, etc)
+* wayland support is unknown
+* encryption information is not viewable in the extension